egeoffrey/docs/docs/configure/pages.md

 An admin can easily customize any page as well as customizing the look & feel.

-The "**MY HOUSE**" area of the main menu contains the user-defined pages and it is completely up to you the way you want to organize your contents.
+The "**MY PLACE**" area of the main menu contains the user-defined pages and it is completely up to you the way you want to organize your contents.
 It also includes links to default pages automatically added when installing some packages.

 ## Definitions

-* **Section**: a section groups together in the main menu one of more menu items.
-You may want to use sections to group access to pages which are logically linked together.
-When clicking on the section, it expands, showing up the associated menu items;
+* **Folder**: a folder groups together in the main menu one of more menu items.
+You may want to use folders to group access to pages which are logically linked together.
+When clicking on the folder, it expands, showing up the associated menu items;
 * **Menu Item**: a menu item is a link to a page.
-It shows up in the main menu under a given section and when clicked makes the associated page loading in the screen;
+It shows up in the main menu under a given folder and when clicked makes the associated page loading in the screen;
 * **Page**: display sensors' contents to the user.
 A page is made up of multiple rows and every row have one or more widget (in columns)
 * **Widget**: type of visualization of a given content.
 Typically you need to configure a sensor first and then associate it to the widget to present its values

 ## How to add a new page

-* log in as an admin
-* open up an existing page by clicking on a random menu item of the "**MY HOUSE**" area of the main menu
+* Connect to the eGeoffrey web interface, as an admin user and go to "**House**", "**Pages**" under "**ADMINISTRATION**".
+A list of existing pages will be provided;
-* click on the "**New Page**" button in the top right of the page
+* Click on "**Add a new Page**" button in the top of the page
 * give the page a name identifier and click on "**Save**".
 Alphanumeric characters only, including underscores and dashes are allowed.
 Note down this identifier since will be needed when adding a link to the page from the main menu
 * wait a few seconds until the new (empty) page is displayed.
 Check the URL for ensuring the newly created page has been opened
 * edit the page (see bellow). please note a new page will not automatically show up in the main menu until a menu item linking to it will be added

 ## How to edit a page

-* click on the "**Edit Page**" button in the top right of an opened page (please note only pages from the "**MY HOUSE**" area can be edited)
+* Click on the "**Edit Page**" button in the top right of an opened page (please note only pages from the "**MY PLACE**" area can be edited)
 * if you want to add a new row or if the page is empty, click on the "**Add Row**" button in the top right of the page
 * optionally give the row a title (will be displayed just above the widgets)
 * if you want to add a new widget to a row, click on the "**Add Widget**" button nearby the row title: